Battery (drink): Internationalization

 Developed and launched in Finland in January 1997, Battery has been sold in international markets since its inception.
-In the summer of 1997, it was launched in Estonia, Latvia and Lithuania, and in the following year in the rest of Norway and Sweden.
+In the summer of 1997, it was launched in Estonia, Latvia and Lithuania, and in the following year in Norway and Sweden.
 Nowadays, it is being sold in approximately 40 countries in all populated continents.

 There have been local specialties in product characteristics and promotions.
 For example, the appearance of the can in Yemen has been adjusted to better fit Arabic culture by replacing the plus sign with a lightning bolt.